-- a) the indication "refrigerator"; - b) the trademark or name of the manufacturer or responsible vendor; - c) the model designation; - d) the serial number and/or date of manufacture, which may be coded; - e) the rated total gross volume, either in cubic decimetres or in litres; - f) the rated storage volume, either in cubic decimetres or in litres, of the following: - the "three star" frozen food storage compartment(s), if any (excluding any "two star" section or compartment therein),

-- the "two star" section(s) or compartment(s), if any, within the "three star" frozen food storage compartment, - the "two star" compartment(s), if any, - the "one star" compartment(s), if any, - the fresh food storage compartment, - the cellar compartment, if any: - g) the symbol of the class (SN, N, ST or T); - h) the designation and mass, in grams, of the refrigerant (see ISO 817); - i) all information relating to the energy source, including those laid down by safety regulations.
+- a) the indication "frost-free refrigerator", "frost-free refrigerator-freezer", "frost-free frozen food storage cabinet" or "frost-free food freezer"; - b) the trademark or name of the manufacturer or responsible vendor; - c) the model designation; - d) the serial number and/or date of manufacture, which may be coded; - e) the rated total gross volume, either in cubic decimetres or in litres; - f) the rated storage volume, either in cubic decimetres or in litres, of the following: - the food freezer compartment (excluding any "two star" section or compartment therein), - the "three star" frozen food storage compartment(s), if any (excluding any "two star" section or compartment therein), - the "two star" section(s) or compartment(s), if any, within the food freezer compartment and "three star" frozen food storage compartment. - the "two star" compartment(s), if any, - the "one star" compartment(s), if any, - the fresh food storage compartment, - the cellar compartment, if any; - g) the symbol of the class (SN, N, ST or T); - h) the designation and mass, in grams, of the refrigerant (see ISO 817); - i) all information relating to the energy source, including those laid down by safety regulations; - j) the rated freezing capacity, in kilograms.